Become the next neighborhood professor!

 - To enhance the overall educational residence hall experience through programmatic efforts and informal interactions among peers, staff, and faculty

 Students living in these communities gain a “neighborhood professor” and have the opportunity to develop lasting and mentoring relationships with engaging faculty.
 To maximize the quality and quantity of faculty-student interaction, the FIR lives in an unfurnished rent and tax- free two-bedroom apartment (currently Spartan Village, Union & Haywood halls and the Quad, Cotton & Hinshaw halls) which includes wireless internet and cable services offered by on campus living.
+In addition, there is a new Live-in Professional Staff Pet Policy.
 This is a two-year commitment in exchange for substantive participation in the life of the residential community.